soumxyz/MSME360/README.md

   see the AI-driven risk score with SHAP-style factor attribution, chat with the Credit Copilot, and record Approve/Reject/Conditional decisions.

+## Multi-Agent Architecture (CreditPilot)

+The workspace orchestrates three specialized AI agents to evaluate credit applications:

+1. **Financial Intelligence Agent (Agent 1)** — *Data Quality & Compliance*
+   - Validates CSV file structures and schemas.
+   - Checks date coverage (requires at least 6 months of banking history).
+   - Recalculates accounting flows to ensure the ledger reconciles with 0% drift.
+   - Cross-references bank statement credits against GST sales.
+   - Rejects the application early (RED verdict) if critical data anomalies or gaps are detected.

+2. **Risk Intelligence Agent (Agent 2)** — *Credit Risk Assessment*
+   - Orchestrates a modular machine learning pipeline via a LangGraph state graph.
+   - Predicts default probability using an XGBoost model across 8 financial/operational features.
+   - Generates SHAP values for localized feature attribution (explaining what raised or lowered the score).
+   - Cross-checks applications against business policy rules and fraud heuristics.
+   - Employs Google Gemini (or a fallback tree) to translate data into plain-language bullet points.

+3. **CreditPilot Copilot (Agent 3)** — *Conversational Synthesis*
+   - Synthesizes findings from Agent 1 and Agent 2 to recommend final lending terms (e.g., dynamically calculating a safe loan offer capped at ₹20 Lakhs based on monthly revenue).
+   - Powers the interactive panel in the underwriting UI for credit officers to query details (e.g., scenario analysis: *"What if we reduce the loan to ₹15 lakh?"*).

+---

 ## Stack

 | Layer     | Choice                                                         |